 Neal is a Young Global Leader at the World Economic Forum, a Henry Crown Fellow at the Aspen Institute, a Member at the Council on Foreign Relations, a member of the Young Presidents Organization and a board member of Hatzalah.

 Neal received a B.A. from the University of Pennsylvania, an M.B.A. from Columbia Business School and has served as an Adjunct Faculty Member at Columbia Business School.

-Matthew holds a B.A. in Political Science (cum laude) from the University of California at Los Angeles.
-He is a member of the Board of Directors of the World Wildlife Fund.
+Matt holds a B.A. in Political Science (cum laude) from the University of California at Los Angeles.
+He serves as Chairman of the Advisory Board of the Columbia University Center for Global Energy Policy, is a member of the UCLA College of Social Sciences Dean’s Advisory Board, and is a member of the Board of Directors of the Whole Health Institute and the World Wildlife Fund.

 Goldie Hawn is an Academy Award-winning actress, producer, director, best-selling author and children’s advocate.
 She is the founder of The Hawn Foundation, a public charity with a mission to equip children with the social and emotional skills they need to lead smarter, healthier, and happier lives.

 Alarmed by increases in school violence, youth depression, and suicide, and the persistent failure of the education system to help children cope with increasingly stressful lives, Hawn began her Foundation in 2003, applying cutting edge scientific research to create education programs that support the social and emotional development of children.
 Working with leading neuroscientists, educators, psychologists and researchers, the Foundation developed MindUP™, an evidence-based curriculum and teaching model for grades K-12 that provides tools to help children self-regulate and understand their own emotions, moods, and behaviors; reduce stress and anxiety; sharpen concentration; increase empathy; improve academic performance.